raeleus/Hashtag-DnD/README.md

 Multiplayer compatible<br>
 Personalized note system that does not take up context space<br>
-Create locations to travel to and view them in a map
+Create locations to travel to and view them in a map Minigames including Mastermind and Stragedy, a fully developed trading card game

 See the [user guide here](https://github.com/raeleus/Hashtag-DnD/wiki).
 Watch the [tutorial video](https://youtu.be/E5TYU7rDaBQ).

 v.
 0.6.0
 * Added Item Shop - Make sure to import the latest story cards: https://github.com/raeleus/Hashtag-DnD/blob/master/story-cards.json
+* Added commands #takeweapon, #takearmor, and #equip to allow automatic stat changes when using gear
 * Added descriptions for all DnD Player's Handbook and Dungeon Master's Guide items to story cards.

 v.
 0.5.0